 In general, the following color-code system applies for most geophysical survey companies across the nation:

 - BLUE = Water lines, and other relative systems.

 - RED = Electric lines, and other relative systems.

 - GREEN = Sewer lines, storm drains, and other relative sanitary systems.

-- ORANGE = Underground anomalies which resemble a UST or Clarifier system.
+- ORANGE = Underground anomalies that resemble a UST or Clarifier system.

 - WHITE = Unknown utility lines or subsurface anomalies.